 And did you know Portland has more breweries/microbreweries than any other city in the world?
 Really!!!!
 It’s ranked as the #5 beer destination in the world as well.
 And when you’re competing against towns who have been making beer for 1000’s of years, those Bavarian Lederhosen wearing drunks have been put on notice.
 WTS (Wikipedia That Shit!) that’s a stat!

 Today as I checked into my hotel I dropped my bags and immediately left and hit Pok Pok, Portland’s first Michelin star’d restaurant owned by Andy Ricker, one of Anthony Bourdain’s boys.
 And guess what type of food it is?
 Guess??
-Wings??
-Maybe … Ummm …. burgers??
+Fondue??
+No … Ummm …. burgers??
 Nope….
 Thai food???
 Nailed it!!!
 What a surprise Jim … you just constantly keep us guessing, would never have guessed another Asian restaurant…….

 The menu was a complex array of innovative Thai cuisine.
 So complex I had to read the entire description of each dish to know exactly WTF it was.
 Boar collar, chicken wings, catfish, total excitement.
 I ordered a BBQ half chicken that was supposed to be spicy, NOT (This is typical – most Asian restaurants go low on heat even when you ask for it- they assume, rightfully so, that most Americans think they know spice but end up returning the food because its to spicy- you know the guy that wants his Bloody Mary extra spicy but returns the drink because it has too much horseradish?)
 The second item I ordered is an Isaan (North Eastern Thailand) favorite, Beef Larb with sticky rice (again not spicy which it should have been, next time Ill be more specific about the spice) I enjoyed my meal with a few “Chang” Beers (Thai Beer with higher alcohol) Both dishes were reflective of a dish prepared by a street vendor in Thailand, perfection. (outside off the spice) and Pok Pok is a place I’ll visit again and you should too.

 If you love Portland as much as I do, check out this story on the food truck scene, Portland Food Trucks!